AcCakyra/lsss/README.md

 ### SST

-SST is a bunch of sorted k/v pairs.
+SST is a bunch of sorted k/v pairs sotred on disk.

 ### Index

 Index is bunch of sorted map (key -> info about key).
-Main component of info is a offset of value in sst file.
+Main component of info is an offset of value in sst file.

-Sparse index contains part of real index to decrease ram usage.
+Sparse index contains only part of real index.
+It helps decrease ram usage.

 ### Level